Modern Language Association Prize for a Bibliography, Archive, or Digital Project

 Competition in 2016 for Works Published in 2014 or 2015

 Open to Members and Nonmembers of the Association

-To enter a work in the competition, send four copies and a letter identifying the work to the MLA Prize for a Bibliography, Archive, or Digital Project, 26 Broadway, 3rd floor, New York, NY 10004-1789.
-In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to email@example.com
+To enter a work in the competition, send four copies and a letter identifying the work to the MLA Prize for a Bibliography, Archive, or Digital Project, 85 Broad Street, suite 500, New York, NY 10004-2434.
+In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to firstname.lastname@example.org

 .
 Editors of archives or digital projects are required to submit a description of the material added to their project within the two-year eligibility period.
-Publishers may enter more than one title, but no work may be entered in more than one MLA competition.
+If the submission is a collaborative work, please specify which collaborator or collaborators should receive the award.
+Publishers may enter more than one title.
 A multivolume print bibliography that has already competed for this award may compete again if a new volume was published during the later award period; substantially revised or updated electronic editions may compete once every four years.
 An ongoing electronic work that has won the award may not compete again.
 Submissions will be accepted until 1 May 2016.
-The winning editor will be contacted in September, and a public announcement will be made in early December.
+Prizewinners will be contacted in September, and a public announcement will be made in early December.
 Because of the volume of submissions, we regret that we are unable to contact each entrant individually.

 For further information, call or write the MLA office of programs (646 576-5141; email@example.com